The Garden at Scotney Castle

 A landscape with drama and romance

-From the early 18th century, British landscape gardeners had been creating gardens inspired by pictures, but by 1800 a backlash had set in.
-Critics considered the grassy vistas designed by Capability Brown too smooth and tidy.
-Scotney's picturesque garden is a last fling in this backlash style of gardening.
+Since the early 1700s, British landscape gardeners had been creating gardens inspired by pictures, but by 1800 a backlash had set in and critics considered the calm grassy vistas designed by Capability Brown too smooth and tidy.
+Scotney's Picturesque garden is a last fling in this style of gardening.

 A fairytale feel